pcrumm/pcrumm.github.io/about.md

 phpBB lead me to the world of [WordPress](http://wordpress.org), the world's most used blogging and content management system.
 I soon found work with [Automattic](http://automattic.com), the entity behind [WordPress.com](http://wordpress.com).
 Most recently, I worked as a VIP Wrangler, where I intermix engineering and personal skills to provide code review and world class developer support to some of the biggest names in media.

-I've since moved on to [Pogoseat](http://pogoseat.com), where I'm working hard to make your live event experience even more awesome.
+I then moved on to [Pogoseat](http://pogoseat.com), where I worked to redevelop a legacy, PHP-based stack into a well-architected, well-tested react.js application built upon a node.js-backed API.

+I've since migrated down to San Diego and joined [10up](http://10up.com), where I work as a Senior Web Strategist to define and plan engineering projects from clients that intersect enterprise, media, and more.

 In my free time, I've kept my skills sharp through a variety of other technology [projects](/projects).
-Away from screens, I enjoy playing guitar, and am an avid recreational private pilot.
+Away from screens, I enjoy fitness and am an avid recreational private pilot.

 If you're interested in hiring me, check out my [employment](/hire) info.
 Or, you can always [reach me directly](/contact) with any questions.